Chapter 3. Schemas - Structure and Semantics

 Group Work V. Write a specification for the complete element set.

+Step 7.
 Follow the examples of specifications from the original element sets; write your specification for the element set for postcards